-Enterprise, Alabama January 17, 2023
+Enterprise, Alabama January 10, 2024

-Reid State Technical College ("the College") is a public technical community college dedicated to serving students and the surrounding communities by providing affordable educational opportunities that enhance the quality of life and promote both economic and workforce development.
+Enterprise State Community College, including the Alabama Aviation College, (collectively, the "College") is a public comprehensive community college dedicated to serving students and the surrounding communities by providing affordable educational opportunities that enhance the quality of life and promote both economic and workforce development.
 By offering a broad spectrum of programs, the College provides students with opportunities for educational, personal, and professional advancement.
-A wide range of technical and academic courses prepares students for the workplace and a successful career.
+A wide range of academic courses prepares students for transfer to four-year colleges.
 Technical programs equip students to master certain skills and become contributing members of the workforce.

-Presented in this document are the financial statements for fiscal year 2021-2022.
+Presented in this document are the financial statements for fiscal year 2022-2023.
 The emphasis of discussions about these statements will be on current year data.
 There are three financial statements presented: the Statement of Net Position; the Statement of Revenues, Expenses and Changes in Net Position; and the Statement of Cash Flows.